arcus/education_modules/docker_101/docker_101.md

 Some tips you can apply at any time:

-- To see all the docker images you've built on your computer use `docker image ls`.
+- To see all the Docker images you've built on your computer use `docker image ls`.
-- To see all docker containers currently running use `docker ps`.
+- To see all Docker containers currently running use `docker ps`.

 <div class = "help">
 <b style="color: rgb(var(--color-highlight));">Troubleshooting help</b><br>